mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Initializes a new [StrikePanelGrid](#T-ParquetClassLibrary-Crafts-StrikePanelGrid 'ParquetClassLibrary.Crafts.StrikePanelGrid') with default dimensions.
+Initializes a new [StrikePanelGrid](#T-ParquetClassLibrary-Crafts-StrikePanelGrid 'ParquetClassLibrary.Crafts.StrikePanelGrid') with unusable dimensions.

 ##### Parameters

 This constructor has no parameters.

+##### Remarks

+For this class, there are no reasonable default values.
+ However, this version of the constructor exists to make the generic new() constraint happy and is used in the library in a context where its limitations are understood.
+ You probably don't want to use this constructor in your own code.

 <a name='M-ParquetClassLibrary-Crafts-StrikePanelGrid-#ctor-System-Int32,System-Int32-'></a>
 ### #ctor(inRowCount,inColumnCount) `constructor`